Crab and Spinach Quiche

 - In a large bowl, combine the eggs, milk, salt, pepper and nutmeg; set aside.
 Combine cheeses and flour; add to egg mixture.
 Stir in crab and spinach.
 Pour into pastry shells.

-- Bake at 350° for 50-55 minutes or until a knife inserted near the center comes out clean.
+- Bake at 350° for 50-55 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
 Serve warm.
-Yield: 32-36 servings.

 This was delicious.
 I didn't add the whole package of spinach; maybe half, and that was plenty.
 I used packaged Italian shredded cheese instead of Swiss, because that is what I had on hand.
 Next time I might reduce the amount of cheese and replace it with an extra egg, as it seemed like too much cheese.
 Overall, I really enjoyed this recipe.
 I liked that it made 2 quiche.
 I cooked both and then froze one.
 I took the frozen one out of the freezer a couple of weeks later and cooked it in the oven for about an hour and it came out beautifully!